-• Determine when the apprentice is working at or above the level outlined in the standard and is ready for EPA Select the EPAO Confirm all EPA gateway requirements have been met Confirm arrangements with EPAO for the EPA (who, when, where) in a timely manner Ensure apprentices are well prepared for the EPA EPAO As a minimum EPAOs should: The EPAO will internally provide quality assurance by: Provide assessor training at least once a year Arrange new assessors to undertake mock assessments • Sample assessment decisions.
+- Encure encrementions are well prepared for the EDA Ensure apprentices are well prepared for the EPA As a minimum EPAOs should: The EPAO will internally provide quality assurance by: Provide assessor training at least once a year Arrange new assessors to undertake mock assessments • Sample assessment decisions.
 A minimum of 20% of assessment decisions to be sampled.
 Sampling should be of all elements of the entire process of assessment including submissions and assessor feedback and should be used to review consistency of feedback and approach by assessors • Require assessors to attend at least one standardisation event per year and deliver standardisation events Undertake moderation of assessment decisions.
 The method used must ensure consistency of grading between assessors.
 Moderation should review all marks of all assessors to enable consideration of the overall standard and to enable comparison of the marking standards applied by different assessors and for different components of the EPA.
-Adopt a performance management process for assessors and use training to address poor performance Undertake annual performance appraisals of assessors Appoint internal verifiers Independent assessor As a minimum an Independent assessor should: Understand the standard and assessment plan Deliver the end-point assessment in-line with the EPA plan Comply to the IQA requirements of the EPAO • Be independent of the apprentice, their employer and training provider(s) i.e. there must be no conflict of interest Satisfy the criteria outlined in this EPA plan Hold or be working towards an independent assessor qualification e.g. A1 and have had training from their EPAO in terms of good assessment practice, operating the assessment tools and grading • Have the capability to assess the apprentice at this level attend the required number of EPAOs standardisation and training events per year (as defined in the IQA section) Have a minimum of 3 years post professional qualification experience Be an Associate or chartered professional of the RICS or a Member or Fellow of the ICES or other recognised professional body • Have evidence of up to date CPD (as required by the relevant professional body)

-Have experience of assessing learners or willingness to undertake training Training provider As a minimum the training provider should: Work with the employer to ensure that the apprentice is given the opportunities to develop the KSBs outlined in the standard and monitor their progress during the on-programme period Advise the employer, upon request, on the apprentice's readiness for EPA prior to the gateway Play no part in the EPA itself
+Adopt a performance management process for assessors and use training to address poor performance Undertake annual performance appraisals of assessors Appoint internal verifiers Independent assessor As a minimum an Independent assessor should: Understand the standard and assessment plan Deliver the end-point assessment in-line with the EPA plan Comply to the IQA requirements of the EPAO • Be independent of the apprentice, their employer and training provider(s) i.e. there must be no conflict of interest Satisfy the criteria outlined in this EPA plan Hold or be working towards an independent assessor qualification e.g. A1 and have had training from their EPAO in terms of good assessment practice, operating the assessment tools and grading • Have the capability to assess the apprentice at this level attend the required number of EPAOs standardisation and training events per year (as defined in the IQA section) Have a minimum of 3 years post professional qualification experience Be a chartered professional of the CIAT, CIOB or other recognised professional body • Have evidence of up to date CPD (as required by the relevant professional body) Have experience of assessing learners or willingness to undertake training Training provider As a minimum the training provider should: Work with the employer to ensure that the apprentice is given the opportunities to develop the KSBs outlined in the standard and monitor their progress during the on-programme period

+• Advise the employer, upon request, on the apprentice's readiness for EPA

+prior to the gateway

+• Play no part in the EPA itself